Date of Degree

 Copyright 2011 Gregory James Samuels

 Samuels, Gregory James.
-"Measurement of gas evolution from PUNB bonded sand as a function of temperature." thesis, University of Iowa, 2011.
+"Measurement of gas evolution from PUNB bonded sand as a function of temperature."
+MS (Master of Science) thesis, University of Iowa, 2011.